squidfunk/mkdocs-material/docs/tutorials/blogs/basic.md

     stage.
 Remember to remove the `draft` setting in the header when it is time to publish it.

-If you are using the [Insiders Edition], you can also create a folder to keep your drafts in and use the [Meta plugin] to add the `draft` header setting to all the posts in that folder.
+You can also create a folder to keep your drafts in and use the [Meta plugin] to add the `draft` header setting to all the posts in that folder.
 This has the advantage that it is easier to see which posts are still in draft form.
 We will cover the Meta plugin later on.

 [Meta plugin]: ../../plugins/meta.md